Read-The-Question/rtq-review/src/pages/md/papers/alderley-edge-school-for-girls--11-plus--maths--9999--sample-paper-2.md

 ![alderley-edge-school-for-girls--11-plus--maths--9999--sample-paper-2/section-2-question-12-00.png](/assets/alderley-edge-school-for-girls--11-plus--maths--9999--sample-paper-2/section-2-question-12-00.png "alderley-edge-school-for-girls--11-plus--maths--9999--sample-paper-2/section-2-question-12-00.png")

-Which container holds the greater amounts?
+Which container holds the greater amount?
-- 'A'
+- A
-- 'B'
+- B

-How much **more** does it hold?
+How much more does it hold?

-Give your answer in milliletres.
+Give your answer in millilitres.

 </div>
 <div class='workings'>